mrnorman/YAKL/README.md

 ### Interoperating with Kokkos

-YAKL can wrap a Kokkos pointer the same way unmanaged Kokkos `View` objects operate and with the same syntax.
+YAKL `Array` objects can wrap a Kokkos `View` pointer the same way unmanaged Kokkos `View` constructors wrap existing pointers.
 To explain Kokkos-YAKL interoperability in an intuitive manner, it is easiest to demonstrate it with the following loops, which are all equivalent:

 ```C++
 { // Kokkos LayoutRight